 2. Prior to enrolling in CSE, the minimum course prerequisites for a student's intended major (listed below) or equivalent courses must be complete.
 Advanced Placement credit, International Baccalaureate credit, test credits and courses in progress are considered to fulfill this criterion.

 Many colleges and universities offer courses that are equivalent to the required technical courses.
-Technical Course Equivalencies and Transfer Course Plans for individual colleges are available at http://cse.umn.edu/transfer.
+You can explore Technical Course Equivalencies and Transfer Course Plans for individual colleges.
 Technical courses that receive a grade of D do not transfer to meet College of Science and Engineering degree requirements.

 Although your college or university may offer many courses beyond those listed above, it is important to review the four year graduation plan for your intended major to better understand the sequencing and offering of required courses and determine the best time to transfer.
-Four year graduation plans for CSE majors can be viewed at http://cse.umn.edu/gradplans.
+View four year graduation plans for CSE majors.

 Technical GPA: Technical courses are all math and science-based courses beginning with the required prerequisite courses.
 These courses include, but are not limited to, calculus, calculus-based physics, general chemistry principles, higher-level math and science, engineering, and computer science courses.